top of page

 ABSOLUTELY!!
 You are inspiring people by showing them that everyone can achieve something extraordinary.
 This is no small feat and you should be incredibly proud of the money you are raising for Brigadoon Village.

-• Can I leave my kayaker if he/she has an issue?
+• Can I leave my kayaker if they have an issue?

 No. This is a safety violation and will cause us to end your swim.
 You need to stay near your kayak at all times.
 If your kayaker requires assistance you should help them stay calm and call for additional assistance, as required.
 If you leave your kayaker and an event organizer sees you, you will be pulled from the water and not allowed to finish.